DeWine urges, but does not mandate, mask use statewide - The Tribune

 The governor also said that caution must still remain high.

 “All of us have let our guard down,” he said.
-“I know have.
+“I know I have.
 We’re tired.”

-But he said, if residents do not take action and follow the guidelines, then it will be in the same situation as Florida and Arizona, where cases have spiked dramatically.
+But he said if residents do not take action and follow the guidelines, then it will be in the same situation as Florida and Arizona, where cases have spiked dramatically.

 “That could be our future,” he said.